 - causing incidental by-catch, including species of conservation concern

-Impacts on fish populations vary considerably and are strongly influenced by:
+Impacts on fish populations vary considerably and are influenced by:

-- the number, type and population status of harvested species
+- the number, type and stock status of harvested species

 - levels of fishing